-- 5. Turn the blue or yellow handle down until it is in the retaining clip. - 6.
-If the vehicle has a floor mat, put the flap back to its original position - 7.
-Repeat this procedure for the other seat base. - 8.
-Connect the quick-release latch plates for the lap-shoulder belts by inserting the latch plates into the buckles attached at the outboard positions of the bench seat.
-Do not twist the belt. - 9.
-Check that both locking pins are locked into place before operating the vehicle.
+- Push the pin with the black handle marked "L" down until it is in the retaining clip. - If the vehicle has a floor mat, put the flap back to its original position. - Repeat this procedure for the other seat base. - Connect the quick-release latch plates for the lap-shoulder belts by inserting the latch plates into the buckles attached at the outboard positions of the bench seat.
+Do not twist the belt. - Check that both locking pins are locked into place before operating the vehicle.